seanh/microblog.py/README.markdown

    (`\n\n`) indicates a new row.
 Will have to replace any tab characters in values with four spaces.
 *  Long-format printing of messages and users should be JSON.
+*  microblog.py should be able to parse its own output as input so that you can, for example, copy messages from a twitter account to an identica accout by piping the stdout of one microblog.py command to the stdin of another.
 *  Make it installable with distutils.
 *  Finish implementing the commands that currently raise `NotImplementedError`.